dotintent/react-native-ble-plx/docs/GETTING_STARTED.md

 - {@link #blemanagerwritecharacteristicwithresponsefordevice|BleManager.writeCharacteristicWithResponseForDevice()},
 - {@link #blemanagermonitorcharacteristicfordevice|BleManager.monitorCharacteristicForDevice()}

 and other functions which are described in detail in documentation.
+You can also check our _example app_ which is available in the repository.